zuai-logo

 All Flashcards

-Expressed the raw emotions and psychological impact of slavery, fostering empathy and galvanizing support for the abolitionist movement.
+Poetry expressed raw emotions and the psychological impact of slavery, fostering empathy and support for abolition.

-Brought the horrors of slavery to life on stage, fostering empathy and raising awareness about the injustices of the system.
+Plays brought the horrors of slavery to life, fostering empathy and raising awareness among audiences.